Mesut Ozil next? 10 players who called time on their playing career early

 Almost all top-level professional footballers see out their lucrative playing careers for as long as possible.

-But some notable players have evidently just felt it’s not worth the effort and discipline required to remain at the top of their game and sacked it all in instead.
+Some notable players have evidently just felt it’s not worth the effort and discipline required to remain at the top of their game and sacked it all in instead.

 We’ve gone for the players here who called time on their own terms, rather than those who were forced to retire early due to injury, such as Emmanuel Petit, Brian Laudrup and Ryan Mason.